 This is the view from the back of the rice cooker.

-The inner pot is solid and weighty.
+The inner pot of the Tiger IH 5.5 Rice Cooker is solid and weighty.
 It boosts 5 layers of metal + 3 layers of coating, making it an 8 layer inner pot.
 The non-stick coating is slick and shiny.
 The instructions say you can wash rice in the inner pot and I did this in my old rice cooker.
 However, for this rice cooker, I will wash the rice in a separate bowl and then transfer to the inner pot.
 I am hoping this will minimize scratches.
 Of course, I can’t use anything abrasive or sharp when cooking or cleaning the pot as well.

 The steam cap on top of the lid is easy to remove and can be separated into two pieces for cleaning.
 Unlike the small reservoirs attached to the side of the traditional-style rice cookers, this steam cap is completely hidden which is attractive.